 If you live where cold temps are a scary bedtime story you tell your kids, then you should still use the changing of the seasons as a sign that it’s time to check the coolant level in your radiator.
 While you’re at it, check the oil and the brake fluid, too, to make sure both are topped up and that neither has turned a dark or murky color (which signals a need for a change).

 Seasonal car maintenance also includes inspecting items on your vehicle that commonly wear out in order to see if they need to be replaced.
 Specifically, rubber or plastic components like windshield wiper blades, engine belts and battery cables are all worth taking a look at.
 If you see any cracks, discoloration or signs of corrosion around the battery, these are solid indicators that the part should be replaced.

-For more information on season car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on seasonal car maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Freeimages

 Having been bitten by the car bug at a young age, I spent my formative years surrounded by Studebakers at car shows across Quebec and the northeastern United States.
 Over ten years of racing, restoring, and obsessing over automobiles lead me to balance science writing and automotive journalism full time.
 I currently contribute as an editor to several online and print automotive publications, and I also write and consult for the pharmaceutical and medical device industry.